 All in all, this Adam Wheeler DVD is a crisp and clean product, with no fuss about it. you can tell that Adam was a high-level wrestler but by the intensity of demonstration and complete grappling dedication that he radiates.
 All in all, you need this DVD.
 It is going to offer you a great alternative to common BJJ takedowns.
 Moreover, it’ll catch even your coaches by surprise.

 The first technical thing Wheeler goes over is the two-on-one.
-While in BJJ people mostly perceive this as a No-Gi specific grip, it is actually much more.
+While in BJJ people mostly perceive this as a No-Gi specific grip, it is much more.
 It offers control, as well as direct takedown options.
-Adam calls his two-on-one the “Wheeler special” and he offers a couple of takes on it.
-As you’ll witness further into the Adam Wheeler DVD, the Olympian likes to use his name in conjunction with most of the move she demonstrates. this actually makes them really easy to remember and, in turn, execute.
+Adam calls his two-on-one the “Wheeler special” and he provides a couple of takes on it.
+As you’ll witness further into the Adam Wheeler DVD, the Olympian likes to use his name in conjunction with most of the move she demonstrates.
+This makes them easy to remember and, in turn, execute.

-TThe second part begins with some warm-up drills once again, however, this time the drills are different and include throws.
+The second part begins with some warm-up drills once again; however, this time the exercises are different and include throws.
 Using them in conjunction with the material from the first volume is the best way of practicing them.
 After warming up, Wheeler further dissects the guillotine and how it can help your takedowns.

 Another staple of grappling has the central role in this volume – pummeling.
 From warm-up drills to goals, execution, and variation, you’ll learn how to sneak your arms past your opponent both standing and on the ground.
 Of course, body lock throws and double underhook clinching follow suit very closely.
-Some extremely cool front headlock options are next.
-To be honest, they seem to have a place in a catch wrestling instructional as well.
-They’re brutal, effective and might get you a tap without even looking for one.
-A good example is the corkscrew pinch headlock throw.
+Some incredibly cool front headlock options are next.
+They seem to have a place in a catch wrestling instructional as well.
+They’re brutal, effective and might get you to tap without even looking for one.
+A good example is a corkscrew pinch headlock throw.

 ON SALE HERE: